 Birmingham Society of Botanical Artists

 Established in 1999 by graduates of the University of Birmingham’s Certificate of Higher Education in Botanical Illustration, the Birmingham Society of Botanical Artists (BSBA) offers two one-year programs in botanical art.
-For information about the 2012/2013 program, contact the BSBA.
+For information about their program, contact the BSBA.

 - 1 Yr Certificate Course in Botanical Illustration.
 A methodical study of botanical illustration techniques.
 Students are encouraged to complete studies leading to a Certificate of Achievement from the BSBA.